rtimbers/Minecraft/README.md

 The following enhancements have been implemented:
 - ✅ Auto-scaling based on player count
 - ✅ Comprehensive logging solution
-- ✅ Enhanced monitoring with custom dashboard
+- ✅ Enhanced monitoring with a custom dashboard

-## Future Enhancements

-Potential improvements to consider:
-- Add Azure Front Door for global load balancing and WAF protection
-- Enhance security with network isolation
-- Add disaster recovery automation